The Australian Wagyu Association welcomes overseas Wagyu breeders as members.

 7. Can I have my animals compared within your EBVs in the Australian Wagyu Genetic Analysis?

-Answer: Yes, overseas members already provide their performance data on registered animals to the Australian Wagyu Association for inclusion in the Wagyu Genetic Analysis use the resulting EBVs in their sale catalogues.
+Answer: Yes, overseas members already provide their performance data on registered animals to the Australian Wagyu Association for inclusion in the Wagyu Genetic Analysis with the resulting EBVs in their sale catalogues.

 8. Can I have my animals DNA Parent Verified and tested for genetic recessive conditions through the Australian Wagyu Association?